-These enchiladas are also easily adaptable.
+And, they’re easily adaptable.
 You can swap in ground beef for the chicken, or chicken breasts instead of thighs.
 You can use more meat and leave out the beans.
-And you can swap in corn tortillas for a gluten-free version.
+And you can swap in corn tortillas to make these gluten-free.

 When I created this recipe, I wasn’t out to make the most authentic enchiladas ever (as evidenced by my use of flour tortillas).
 I also didn’t want to spend time individually frying each tortilla as they traditionally do for enchiladas.

-But I did want these Easy Cheesy Chicken Enchiladas to have elements of authentic enchiladas.
+But I did want these Easy Chicken Enchiladas to have elements of authentic flavor.
 So I used queso fresco, a Mexican farmers cheese that you often see at Mexican restaurants.
-It has a little bit of a sour kick to balance out the rich flavor of the enchilada sauce.
+It has a little bit of a sour flavor to balance out the richness of the enchilada sauce.

 - 2 tablespoons olive oil